-Abilify has been linked to many serious side effects and complications, including compulsive gambling, unusual urges, life-threatening reactions to the antipsychotic drug itself, increased risk of death in elderly patients, problems with metabolism and difficulty swallowing.
-Some of these side effects may result in permanent injury even after Abilify is discontinued, and some conditions may even become worse after stopping the drug.
+Abilify (aripiprazole) has been linked to many serious side effects and complications.
+These include compulsive gambling, unusual urges and life-threatening reactions to the antipsychotic drug.
+The drug also has a risk of weight gain, suicidal thoughts and withdrawal.
+Some of these side effects may result in permanent injury even after Abilify is discontinued.
+Some conditions may even become worse after stopping the drug.

 If you or a loved one suffered from adverse events like compulsive behaviors after Abilify use, you may be eligible for compensation.

 Abilify side effects can range from weight gain and insomnia to compulsive behaviors and suicidal thoughts.
 Some side effects of Abilify (aripiprazole) can cause permanent damage.